 Firstly, it is by far the easiest type of business to start, since most states do not require sole proprietors to register their business with their Secretary of State.
 There are also fewer regulations about having a board of directors (since it will just be you) and recorded meetings.
 Another obvious bonus is that you have no one to answer to but yourself, having the ability to set your own work schedule and routine.
 You also don’t have to share your profits with anyone (unless you hire employees, of course).
 This sounds like a pretty sweet deal, but there are some downsides to a sole proprietorship.

 The biggest problem with sole proprietorships is that the business owner’s personal financials are tied directly to the business.
 This means that if the business goes bankrupt, so does the business owner.
 This makes a sole proprietorship a bit riskier.
 Along the same lines, any lawsuit brought against your business is also brought to you personally (meaning you are responsible for all the fees and costs associated with litigation).
 Sole proprietorships are also responsible for paying both income taxes and a self-employment tax (for Social Security and Medicare) on all profits of the business.
 This means that as the business becomes more profitable, you will end up owing even more in taxes.
-If you or someone you know is interested in starting a sole proprietorship, you can get more information on what to do in this article.

 What is a Partnership?